naughtyfruit53/FastApiv1.6/docs/CRM_AI_CHATBOT.md

 ## Overview

-This document provides a comprehensive guide to the CRM system improvements, AI analytics capabilities, and chatbot integration features in the TritiQ ERP system.
+This document provides a comprehensive guide to the CRM system improvements, AI analytics capabilities, and chatbot integration features in the TRITIQ BOS system.

 ## Table of Contents